nourbenmoulehem/Calculator/README.md

 This project was part of The Odin Project curriculum.

-Through this project, I was able to implement what I learnt, I mainly used javascript to add numbers and operations button.
+Through this project, I was able to implement what I learnt, I mainly used javascript to add numbers and operation buttons.
 And I also had more practice with CSS especially with Flexbox.